 Jenifer comes to Street Grace with 18 years of foundation experience, as former Director of Finance and Administration for The Goizueta Foundation in Atlanta, she managed all financial functions for TGF and Goizueta Family Office, including investment management, human resources, accounting and budgeting, as well as administrative oversight for both entities.

 Jenifer and her husband, Tom, have been active members of 12Stone since 1997, are thrilled to be a part of the Snellville campus, and enjoy leading a small group.
 She serves as Board Chair of the Brookwood Christian Learning Community (CLC) and volunteers at SE Gwinnett Co-op.
-Tom and Jenifer have two children, Brittany Duncan, Ph.D., Assistant Professor in the Dept. of Computer Science and Engineering at University of Nebraska-Lincoln, and Wesley Duncan a junior studying Civil Engineering at Georgia Southern University.
+Tom and Jenifer have two children, Brittany Duncan, Ph.D., Assistant Professor in the Dept. of Computer Science and Engineering at University of Nebraska-Lincoln, and Wesley Duncan a senior studying Civil Engineering at Georgia Southern University.

 Cheryl DeLuca-Johnson serves as the Brand Ambassador of Street Grace.
 As the organization’s founding CEO, Cheryl firmly established the organization’s presence within the field and helped to solidify Street Grace’s niche within the faith-based community.